top of page

 Titles of tables and figures

-Each table should have a descriptive title (using the current style) and each column an appropriate heading.
 Each table and/or figure must have a title that explains its purpose without reference to the text.
-Do not type the caption to a figure on that figure; the legends to any illustrations must be typed separately following the main text and should be grouped together.
-Table legends must be placed above the table; diagram or figure legends below the diagram or figure.
+Do not type the caption for a figure on the figure itself; instead, legends for any illustrations must be typed separately following the main text.

 bottom of page